farshed/farshed.github.io/src/content/blog/perception-is-hallucination-in-latent-space.md

 Hallucinations (from psychedelics, sensory deprivation, etc.) happen when this internal model isn’t properly constrained.
 Sensory input acts as a feedback mechanism, preventing the brain from drifting into pure fantasy.

-In Bayesian brain hypothesis, perception is formalized as Bayesian inference:
+Bayesian brain hypothesis formalizes perception as Bayesian inference:

 - **Prior beliefs** (Your brain’s expectations)
 - **Likelihood** (Incoming sensory data)